Building Back Better

 One of the proudest moments of my life was singing the Olympic Anthem at the London 2012 Closing Ceremony.
 Being part of that event was a great privilege as it showcased the modern, outward-looking, engaged, thoughtful and successful nation that we are.
 A bright future lay ahead.

-I believe that the root cause of this division has been the lack of meaningful economic and constitutional reform in our country.
-Policies in these areas have been weak and ineffective.
-In both economic and constitutional contexts radical change is required to put citizens and communities back at the heart of wealth-creation and decision-making.
-If we can achieve that aim, I believe we can heal the divisions and move forward to a more balanced and stable prosperity.
+We need meaningful economic and constitutional reform in our country.
+Radical change is required to put citizens and communities back at the heart of wealth-creation and decision-making.
+If we can achieve that aim, I believe we can heal the divisions that have opened up in our communities and move forward to a more balanced and stable prosperity.

-That future seemed possible – even likely – on that evening in London in 2012.
-It is the job of politicians to deliver on that promise, and I intend to make it a central part of my mission.
+An exciting future seemed possible – even likely – on that evening in London in 2012.
+It is the job of politicians to listen to how we can recapture that narrative of unity, deliver on that promise, and I intend to make it a central part of my mission.